evil-meow/owl-of-athena/README.md

 - [x] Command to create a new service
 - [x] Add CI
 - [ ] Auto create infra repository with base and production if not there already
-- [ ] Add this repo's infra to ArgoCD
+- [ ] Add this repo's infra to ArgoCD using declarative syntax

 ### v0.2

-- [ ] Add target repository to ArgoCD
 - [ ] Auto add EVILMEOW_REGISTRY_TOKEN repository secret to Github

 ### v0.3

-- [ ] Notify deployments in Slack?
+- [ ] Notify failed deployments in Slack
-- [ ] Warn if failed deployment
+- [ ] Notify failed builds in Slack

 ### v1.0